Princess of Wales visits silk mill to celebrate UK textile industry

 School pupil Molly Broughton, 10, said it was a “once in a lifetime opportunity”, adding: “I can’t believe it happened.”

-Beth Humes, an account manager at Suffolk Silk Mills – who helped show Kate round, said afterwards: “I thought she seemed really clued up about the industry and also the process.
+Beth Humes, an account manager at Sudbury Silk Mills – who helped show Kate round, said afterwards: “I thought she seemed really clued up about the industry and also the process.

 “Obviously she’s visited mills before so she understands a bit about how it works but her questions were really insightful, she was asking about what the demands of our customers are and also about the creative process as well.”